Heliox9/java-native-cnn/README.md

 # CNN_Lab (2.0-rc1)

 This is a gradle project which builds and manages two types of neural network implementations.
+It was created as part of a university project with the aim of building a more understandable CNN implementation for future students to use.
+The custom implementation is written purely in java and only uses the apache commons library to implement activation functions.

+Execution starts a CLI which can configure, train and use both CNN implementations.

 ## Core Tasks
 * run: executes the project